 Three indicators are used in this report.
-They are local content programming on New Zealand television, Māori language speakers who identify as Māori and the language retention of first languages (other than English and Māori) from identified ethnic groups.
+They are local content programming on New Zealand television, people identifying as Māori who can speak in Māori, and the retention of their first language (other than English and Māori) by identified ethnic groups.